 Keeping Fit in Prague

-There are many private gyms that students can join with varying fees, as well as public clubs for swimming and other sports.
+There are many private gyms that students can join with varying fees (YMCA is the most affordable option), as well as public clubs for swimming and other sports.
 Past students have joined swim teams and other sports during their stay in Prague.

 Managing Mental Health